-To take advantage of website activity like that completed by Booking.com - you can customize the widget to fit your brand and the feel of your website to publish selected reviews from Amazon, Google, Facebook, Yelp, and more.
-This personalized SaaS makes it easier for satisfied customers to share their opinions where it matters most.
+To take advantage of website activity like that completed by Booking.com - you can customize the social proof widget to fit your brand and the feel of your website to publish selected reviews from Amazon, Google, Facebook, Yelp, and more.
+The platform makes it easier for satisfied customers to share their opinions where it matters most.

 ReviewsOnMyWebsite offers a free 14-day trial with no credit card required.
 Once you test the platform, you can select three package options – ranging from $9.00 to $39.00 per month.